DariusNetX/BagBrain-Dashboard/replit.md

-✓ Implemented proper button grid layouts with adequate gap spacing ✓ Centered claim badge button and added max-width constraints to prevent stretching ✓ Applied mobile-first responsive design with flex-col to flex-row breakpoints
+✓ Implemented proper button grid layouts with adequate gap spacing ✓ Centered claim badge button and added max-width constraints to prevent stretching ✓ Applied mobile-first responsive design with flex-col to flex-row breakpoints ✓ Increased spacing between Stake and Withdraw buttons from gap-6 to gap-8 for better visual separation